daniyalamir-k/SauceDemo-QA-Testing-Project/README.md

 # SauceDemo-QA-Testing-Project
 Comprehensive Manual and Performance Testing for SauceDemo website.
 Project Overview
 This project focuses on the End-to-End Manual and Performance Testing of the SauceDemo (Swag Labs) e-commerce application.
-The goal was to validate functional stability and analyze backend performance bottlenecks using industry-standard tools.
+The goal was to validate functional stability and analyze performance bottlenecks using industry-standard tools.

  Tools & Environment
 Testing Type: Manual Functional Testing, Negative Testing, Performance Testing.

-Tools: Chrome DevTools (Network Panel, Waterfall Analysis, Lighthouse).
+Tools: Chrome DevTools

 Documentation: MS Excel (Test Cases), MS Word (Bug Reports).

 Environment: Windows 11 | Google Chrome (Latest Version).

  Performance Analysis Results
-One of the key findings of this project was the significant performance discrepancy between user roles:
+One of the key findings of this project was the significant performance between user roles:

 Standard User: Fully loaded in approximately 762ms (0.76s).